chpc-tech-eval/scc/tutorial3/README.md

    # Run Intel oneAPI HPCkit installation script
    ./l_HPCKit_p_2024.2.0.635_offline.sh -a --cli --eula accept
    ```
-1. Configure you Environment to use Intel oneAPI Toolkits
+1. Configure your Environment to use Intel oneAPI Toolkits
    You can either use the `setvars.sh` configuration script or modulefiles:
    * To have your environment automaticaly prepared for use with Intel's oneAPI Toolkit append the following line to your `/etc/profile` `.bashrc` or run the command everytime you login to your node
       ```bash